 This document is part of the Venus OS developer documentation.
 The main document is the Venus OS wiki on github.

 For more software developer oriented command line tips & tricks, see the Venus OS commandline manual for software development on the Venus wiki.

 Note regarding support: this document is made available for convenience only.
 There is no support on this type of using our products.
 Using the command line is outside normal use;

 Our support staff on all official channels, Disqus and elsewhere, does not know how these tools can be used.

 It is not at all necessary to use below command line instructions.
 We have far easier to use normal computer applications available:

 Changing settings with products featuring a VE.Bus comm. port (Inverters, Multis and Quattros) is normally done with VEConfigure.

-Firmware updates are normally done with VEFlash, a computer tool that is installed together with VEConfigure.
+Firmware updates are normally done with VEFlash, a computer tool that is installed together with VEConfigure, or VictronConnect.